mabruras/sqapi/README.md

 _Subscription, Query, API_ is a component intended to subscribe to the message broker, query data from disk/storage place and metadata from key-value store/map cache.

-New data from the queue will trigger a query and aggregation of the newly incomming data.
+New data from the queue will trigger a query and aggregation of the newly incoming data.
 All aggregated data will be stored in a *sqAPI* specific storage solution, dependent on the current *sqAPI* intentions.